arnabganguly/HDInsightESPLab/RangerPolicyMgmt.md

 ## 1.0 Create HBase table and add data to the table

-1. SSH into the HDInsight cluster using
+1. SSH into the HDInsight cluster using the below CLI command and authenticate using the **cluster administrator** username and password provided to you.
  ````
- ssh sshuser@<clustername>-ssh.azurehdinsight.com
+ ssh clusteradmin@<clustername>-ssh.azurehdinsight.com
 ````
->**Note:**
->
->Instead of using *sshuser* we could also used the *Cluster Admin* user with domain credentials and the corresponding password that was set for this user in section 1.5.

 2. Use your *cluster administrator user* to log into the cluster
 2. Launch the HBase shell.